• Skip to primary navigation

 savoury ham and cheese bread pudding in baking dish

-Delicious, savoury bread pudding, filled with ham and cheese and a touch of mustard, baked in a milk and egg mixture.
+Delicious, savoury ham and cheese bread pudding, filled with deli ham and Gruyere cheese.
 Overnight bread pudding option, too!

 Ingredients